Ed-Wares/ZenityMs/README.md

 # ZenityMs

-This is an Windows supported version of Zenity, which is a open source command-line utility that enables shell scripts and other programs to display GTK+ graphical dialog boxes and interact with the user.
+This is a Windows supported version of Zenity, which is a open source command-line utility enabling shell scripts and other programs to display GTK+ graphical dialog boxes to interact with the user.

 ## Zenity command examples